Ngiam Teo

 Musician | Conductor | Arranger & Composer | Indie Game Designer | Production Assistant

-Through his diverse creative work, Ngiam seeks to create moments that linger with audiences, leaving behind emotional depth and a sense of lasting memory.
+Through his craft, Ngiam hopes to create pieces that carry emotional depth and leave lasting memories.

 Ngiam’s Comment